 You can see how the colour is denser on the darker shade or grey.
 The lighter shade of grey takes on just a touch of colour.
 If the image you are trying to add colour to, needs to have a darker skin tone but the shades of grey are very light then it will be tricky to achieve this using the “colour” alone.
 We can use the below technique to darken the shade.
 Using the same colour tint as above and

 by using different blending modes the colour tone can be darkened to affect the image in different ways.
-Sometimes when toning an image its not obvious which of these will give the best results, so it’s best to try variations and also to vary the opacity slider on the overlay to alter the affect the overlay mode has on the image.
-You can see that “linear burn” has the greatest affect here, giving the darkest or most saturated tone.
-Let’s try this with a texture and see how it affects a multi tone image.
+Sometimes when toning an image it is not obvious which of these will give the best results, so it’s best to try variations and also to vary the opacity slider on the overlay to alter the effect the overlay mode has on the image.
+You can see that “linear burn” has the greatest effect here, giving the darkest or most saturated tone.
+Let’s try this with texture and see how it affects a multi-tone image.

-To obtain convincing skin colour tones from the internet just search for “DeviantNep” who gets a credit here for some super swatches and colours for creating skin tones.
-In the part 2 colourising or tinting an old photo tutorial ill cover the process of actually tinting the photo.
+To obtain convincing skin colour tones from the internet just search for “DeviantNep” who gets credit here for some super swatches and colours for creating skin tones.
+In part 2 colourising or tinting an old photo tutorial I will cover the process of actually tinting the photo.